vistalab-technion/cs236860/_pages/info.md

 ## Detailed Syllabus

 The lectures will follow a flipped-classroom approach.
 Students will be requested to watch recorded lecture videos as a **mandatory** course requirement.
 We provide videos and written material on the course [Lectures](../lectures/) page to facilitate self-learning of the core topics.
-THe in-class lectures will be short, optional, and cover more adavanced material.
+The in-class lectures will be short, optional, and cover more adavanced material.
 In addition, any questions from the lecture videos will be addressed.

 The [Tutorials](../tutorials) are based on detailed and self-contained Jupyter notebooks, which will guide you through full implementation of the concepts learned in the lecture.
-The in-class tutorials will cover all the material, no pre-requisite viewing is required.
+There are no in-person tutorials in Winter 2022-23.
+The students are required to watch the [pre-recorded tutorials](/cs236860/tutorials/recordings).

 The course includes hands-on homework assignments in which you'll derive and implement different image processing algorithms.